zayamatias/sscraper/README.md

 This script will probably run only on linux machines, sorry.
 Feel free to adapt it for other OS's.

+The script will not ouput anything to the console (except if there is an unhandled exception), everything will be output to the sv2log.txt file.
+This is done so you can run this remotely and close the connection to your box `nohup python sscraper.py &`

 Look at the imports in the script and make sure you install all needed modules in your environment

 Also, some image/video libraries are needed, cannot remember which right now, will try to update them when I remember.